roastnewt/leetcode/README.md

 ## Format / Instructions:
 Problems and solutions are found in /problems

+to run test cases for each problem:

 > npm test

-to run test cases for each problem

-> Node | Jest